CambridgeEngineering/PartIB-Computing-Device-Programming/serial-communication.rst

 	board.write(b'5\n')
 	board.readline()

+The port name ``"/dev/ttyACM0"`` depends on your operating system and the way it would label USB devices, as discussed in the debugging section.
+Replace by the port name on your system.

+The characters ``"\n"`` are needed as they correspond to carriage return instructions that the microcontroller monitors before scaning the input.

 As it is, it is not very elegant, but the coversions back and forth to strings could be packaged into a python function, only exposing to the user a relatively simple interface.